-We’ve talked before about how team members can manage up with digital analytics.
-But team leaders have a big part in managing up too.
-Are you creating an environment that lets your talented team members truly shine?
-Is your team comfortable giving you feedback, critiques, and new ideas?
+Are you creating an environment that allows your talented team members to truly shine?
+As a team member do you feel comfortable giving feedback, critiques, and sharing new ideas?
 Does your team make you a better marketer and leader?

 Talk about your mistakes and weaknesses

-Being a vulnerable leader is tricky, but it opens up the doors to better teamwork.
-When a team member sees that you have a good handle on your own limitations, it closes the divide between you both.
-It also shows that there are areas where you need to rely on your team to help you out (a.k.a. an area where they can step up and manage up).
+Being a vulnerable leader is tricky, but it opens up the doors for better collaboration.
+When a team member sees that you have a good handle on your own limitations, it closes the divide between you.
+It also shows that there are areas where you need to rely on your team to help you out (a.k.a. an area where they can step up to the plate and manage up).
 Chances are, if you’re honest about your limitations then others will be honest as well which can uncover opportunities for teamwork.

 Reinforce managing up behaviour